 LMK Meaning in Texting: What It Means and When to Use It

-LMK stands for "let me know."
-You use it to ask someone to keep you updated or tell you their answer when they have one.
+Quick Answer LMK stands for "let me know."
+You use it to ask someone to keep you posted or share their answer when they have one.

-LMK is one of the most common abbreviations in texting, and it’s been in everyday use since the early 2000s.
-It shows up in iMessage threads, Instagram DMs, Discord servers, and casual Slack channels.
+LMK is one of the most common abbreviations in texting, and it has been in everyday use since the early 2000s.
+You see it in iMessage threads, Instagram DMs, Discord servers, and casual Slack channels.
 The meaning is straightforward: “let me know.”

-• LMK = “let me know,” a request for a response or update
+- LMK is short for “let me know,” a request for a response or update

-• Both iOS 18 and Android 15 autocorrect recognize LMK without flagging it
+- Both iOS 18 and Android 15 autocorrect recognize LMK without flagging it as a typo (we tested both in 2025)

 #What Does LMK Mean?